 3. Make sure your site is technically sound.

 Review your site to make sure that it is running optimally for search engines to access and index.
 Make sure your website is coded with W3C-validated code and is easily navigated by your website visitors and search engines alike.
-Ensure that each page has a URL that reflects a sound information architecture and contains the most important keywords from the page content.
+Ensure that each page has a URL that reflects a sound information architecture and contains the most important keywords from the page content and page title.

 4. Verify your website with the major search engines

 Create an XML sitemap that is hosted with your website files and submit it to the major search engines: Google, Yahoo!, and Bing.
-If you have a website built on WordPress or Drupal, there are plug-ins and modules to help with this as well.
+If you have a website built on WordPress or Drupal, there are plug-ins help with this, such as Yoast SEO or Rank Math SEO.
 Verifying your website with the major search engines ensures that they have a full listing of the pages on your website, understand your site architecture and are more likely to include the pages in their search engine results.

 5. Build relationships and increase inbound links

-Another way to increase inbound links and increase your organization’s visibility is to create online business profiles on popular directory sites like Google Local Business, Facebook, Google Plus, Yelp, and other websites relevant to your field of work.
-You can also submit articles, post training or informational videos on YouTube or Vimeo, and share PowerPoint presentations on SlideShare to establish yourself as an expert in your field.
+Another way to increase inbound links and increase your organization’s visibility is to create online business profiles on popular directory sites like Google Business Profile, Bing Places Business, Yelp, and other websites and online directories relevant to your field of work.
+You can also submit articles, post training or informational videos on YouTube or Vimeo, and share PowerPoint presentations on platforms like SlideShare to establish yourself as an expert in your field.